 – Extruded Clear Roll Glass – is relatively stable, durable and chemically resistant material and with UV inhibitors added, one that is widely used in marine applications.
 The addition of plasticisers in a proportion of about 30% by weight provides flexibility, but also changes the material’s characteristics.
 Extruded glass moves and changes colour as the temperature changes,meaning a cover will loosen up considerably as the weather becomes warm, and will appear milky when the weather is wet.

 – Pressed Polished Sheets (PPS) – offer a special finish preventing minor scratching that may occur during washing, and handling.
 It also avoids most friction burns caused by rubbing against stainless framing bars.
 PPS provides great vision from all angles and in all atmospheric conditions.
 It has superior resistance to the aging affects of UV rays when compared with other flexible window material.
 The pressing process gives a smooth surface that, combined with a surface coating, prevents the buildup of dirt.
 It prolongs the lifespan of the product and minimises yellowing.
 Sunscreen permanently marks some PPS.
-Some examples of PPS are Strataglass and O’Sea.
+We recommend and use Strataglass.

 How long will my cover last?

 This depends on how you look after it.
 All covers need regular cleaning, after every use, big storm or environmental event such as birds roosting, bushfire or pollution close by.
 Salt crystals act like magnifiers allowing the sun to dry and burn the cover.
 Your cover needs to be tightly fitted.
 A flapping cover will rub and wear.
 Zips and fittings need to be properly done up.
 Clear enclosures need to be left closed after use.
 A well maintained, properly fitting cover will last many years.